Jana Natya Manch: Safar, the mobile theatre

 In 1997 Janam constructed an innovative and dismantleable mobile theatre, Safar (acronym for Safdar Rangmanch), to take proscenium plays to working class areas.
 Safar is a flexible, innovative structure designed by Janak Mistry.
 It is set up by the actors of Janam wherever they go to perform their large proscenium plays, and is equipped with lights and a sound system.
 It can be used for a variety of purposes, and various kinds of spaces can be created in it.
 It can seat about 600-700 people.

-Studio Safdar, Shadi pur
+Studio Safdar, Shadipur

 In 2012, Janam moved into its own space.
 Located about 6 km west of Connaught Place is a neighbourhood known as Shadi Khampur, where the group has created a small black box theatre, called Studio Safdar.
 Janam also has premises on the top floor of the same building, and uses the open terrace to do its own rehearsals.
-Studio Safdar is envisaged as a space that can used by theatre and other artists to experiment in, create new work, and to show it.
+Studio Safdar is envisaged as a space that can be used by theatre and other artists to experiment in, create new work, and to show it.
 The larger idea of how the space came into being and the activities therein within the first year of its establishment are explained by Sudhanva Deshpande in interviews here and here.
 Next door to Studio Safdar is the May Day Bookstore and Cafe, managed and run by LeftWord Books.